NilufaYeasmin/Hybrid_Travel_Recommender_System-HTRS/README.md

 •	Area under the ROC Curve (AUC) - AUC measures the entire two-dimensional area underneath the entire ROC curve.

-• Precision and recall are binary metrics used to evaluate models with binary output.
+• Precision and Recall are binary metrics used to evaluate models with binary output.
+Thus we need a way to translate our numerical problem (ratings usually from 1 to 5) into a binary problem (relevant and not relevant items).
+To do the translation we will assume that any true rating above 3.5 corresponds to a relevant item and any true rating below 3.5 is irrelevant.
+We are most likely interested in recommending top-N items to the user.
+So it makes more sense to compute precision and recall metrics in the first N items instead of all the items.
+Thus the notion of precision and recall at k where k is a user definable integer that is set by the user to match the top-N recommendations objective.

-## 6. Making Recommendations
+## 7. Making Recommendations
 Finally, we recommended top 5 hotel cluster each of the users.
 The following table, shows the recommendation for user_id= 1048.

 <!-- TABLE_GENERATE_START -->